kevinddchen/ngames/README.md

-# mines
+# ngames

-Minesweeper in your terminal.
+Games in your terminal.
+The following games have been implemented:
+- `mines`: Minesweeper
+- `snake`: Snake

 ## Installation